mjneary10/shaunagra-test/content/cards/condolence/sorry-for-your-loss-mam-or-nan-thinking-of-you-card.md

 description = "This condolence card for the death of a mother says “Sorry for the loss of your Mam / Mom / Mother, Thinking of You”.
 It has an elegant butterfly design on the front.
 It has a pink watercolour at the back of the design.
 You may like to choose the feather design option either."
 +++

+This condolence card for the death of a mother says “Sorry for the loss of your Mam / Mom / Mother, Thinking of You”.
+It has an elegant butterfly design on the front.
+It has a pink watercolour at the back of the design.
+You may like to choose the feather design option either.